 In this article we consider whether private health insurance is worth it.
-We look at the pros and cons of taking out private health insurance, explain what private health insurance is and where best to buy it.
+We look at the pros and cons of taking out private health insurance, explain what private health insurance is and where is best to buy it.
+For your specific needs, you may find it helpful to speak with a health insurance specialist* who can provide guidance and arrange the cover for you - you will receive £100 cashback when you buy your health insurance policy (this offer ends 31st January 2024).

 What are the pros and cons of taking out private health insurance?

-- Quicker access to consultations, scans and treatment
+- Quicker access to consultations, scans, diagnosis and treatment

 - Specialist referrals at your request